-The performance obligation is satisfied over time as services are rendered.
+For construction or decoration services contracts, the performance obligation is satisfied over time as services are rendered.
 A certain percentage of payment is retained by customers until the end of the retention period as the Group's entitlement to the final payment is conditional on the satisfaction of the service quality by the customers over a certain period as stipulated in the contracts.